Corporate Governance

 Regular meetings are held three times a year, in principle, but extraordinary meetings may also be convened as necessary.
 The Committee's role is to align the management intentions of Group companies.
 As such, the Committee discusses the common business issues related to overall Group management.

-Skill Matrix for Members of the Board of Directors and the Audit & Supervisory Board
+Skill Matrix for Members of the Board of Directors

 Composition of the Board of Directors